Operant-Tech: Vita - Douglas Johnson

 Safety & Health Involvement for Truck Drivers (SHIFT)

-Duties: Created, designed, and maintained the SHIFT website.
-Helped develop computer-based training materials for promoting health and safety for commercial truck drivers.
+Duties: Developing computer-based training materials for promotion of health and safety for commercial truck drivers.
+Collecting and preparation of data.

 Contact: Ryan Olson, Ph.D.